NidhitheCoder/netninja-HTML-CSS/netNinja-video-exercises/README.md

 *****************

 - how to use css
-- <link> -a link between a document and an external resource
+- link -a link between a document and an external resource
-    - usage -<link rel="stylesheet" href="style.css" />
+    - usage -link rel="stylesheet" href="style.css" /
 - rel - specify relationship between the two documents.
 - href - href attribute specifies the URL of the page the link goes to.
 - units of measurements in css - px,em,%,cm,ex,in,am,pc,pt etc..